-Vaccines are here to help protect against serious illness from COVID-19.
-All Marylanders ages 5 and older are now eligible to get vaccinated.
-Vaccine boosters are now recommended for anyone 12 years of age and older.
+Vaccines are here to help protect against serious illnesses from COVID-19.
+All Marylanders ages 6 months and older are now eligible to get vaccinated.

-To schedule a Covid-19 vaccine appointment for children ages 5-11 click here.
+To schedule a Covid-19 vaccine appointment for children ages 6 months to 5 years old or 5-11 click here.

 Cecil County Health Departments will be held at our 401 Bow St. location.

 COVID-19 vaccine is authorized for everyone six months and older.
 The CDC recommends original boosters for individuals 5 through 11 years of age and updated bivalent boosters for individuals 12 years and older.
 Boosters are available two months after completion of the primary series or the most recent booster dose of an approved monovalent COVID-19 vaccine.

 The bivalent vaccines, also referred to as the “updated boosters,” contain two components of the COVID-19 virus, one targeting the original strain and one that targets the BA.4 and BA.5 lineages of the omicron variant, which are the most common strains currently circulating in the US.

 Should receive the primary two-series COVID-19 Pfizer or Moderna vaccination.
 Booster doses are not yet authorized for this age group.

 Are eligible for an original Pfizer booster at least two months following the primary series.

 Updated boosters from Pfizer are available at least two months following the primary series or last booster.

 Moderna vaccination boosters are available for those 18 years and older: